Tensegritics/ClojureDart/MUNGING.md

 ## Composite names

-A list of already munged names can be munged into a single unique identifier.
+A list of already munged names can be munged into a single unique identifier: the new composite name starts with `$C$` and ends with `$D$` (C and D look a bit like parenthesis) and its components are separated by `$$` when needed (that is when two adjacent components are not composite).

 ## Locals
 To avoid shadowing locals are uniquely suffixed by `$nnn` where `nnn` is a decimal number.